 Section 2.
-The petition to expand the District to include the real properties described therein, which was filed by the petitioner on July 6, 2022, and which petition is on file at the Office of the Clerk of the Board, is hereby granted.
-A copy of the petition is attached and incorporated herein as Exhibit 1 to the Ordinance.
+The petition to expand the District to include the real properties described therein, which was filed by the petitioner on October 6, 2023, and which petition is on file at the Office of the Clerk of the Board, is hereby granted.
+A copy of the petition is attached and incorporated herein as Exhibit A to the Ordinance.

 Section 3.
-The external boundaries of the District, as expanded, are sufficiently contiguous and shall be as depicted in the certified metes and bounds legal description attached hereto and incorporated herein as Exhibit 2 to the Ordinance.
-Furthermore, the external boundaries shall be as depicted on the location map attached hereto and incorporated herein as Exhibit 3 to the Ordinance.
+The external boundaries of the District, as expanded, are sufficiently contiguous and shall be as depicted in the certified metes and bounds legal description attached hereto and incorporated herein as Exhibit B to the Ordinance.
+Furthermore, the external boundaries of the District shall be as depicted on the location map attached hereto and incorporated herein as Exhibit C to the Ordinance.

-Agenda Item No. 5(P) Page 4
+Agenda Item No. 5(D) Page 4